JamesBremner/PathFinderMay2021/README.md

 # PathFinder Engine
-Discover optimum path through graphs of costed links.
+Discover optimum path through a graph of costed links.

 # Costs
 A straightforward application that inputs links, link costs, starting and ending nodes, then uses the PathFinder engine to find optimal path.